ckmahoney/synthdefaults/readme.md

 ## Usage

-First, clone `SynthDefaults.sc` to your supercolider class path.
+First, clone this repository to your supercolider class path.
 You can get your classpath by evaluating `Platform.userExtensionDir` or `Platform.classLibraryDir`.
 Clone this repo there, restart supercollider, and it should be auto loaded.

 To make these definitions available to your audio server, call `SynthDefaults.loadSynths`.
 It returns a Dictionary of (groupName: nSynths).